meghanblyth/cabbage_synthesizer/README.md

 The code used to create this synthesiser has been adapted from the work of Rory Walsh, Hugh McCarthy and others.

+To use this synth, please download cabbage from https://cabbageaudio.com/download/